sammancoaching/website/exercises/kata_descriptions/shopping_basket.md

 - If total value > $100, apply a 5% discount
 - If total value > $200, apply a 10% discount

+### Acknowledgements
+I got this kata from Jason Gorman but I have changed it slightly